Arizona State HDSHC Invitational

 Hey,

 First off, I believe this is a debate event before anything.
 That means you should be adapting to the round as it goes.
-Everyone from the sponsor to the closer has an equal shot at getting my one as long as they do their job.
+Everyone from the sponsor to the closer has an equal shot at my one as long as they do their job.
 The job for the sponsor and first negative speaker is to set up the round for strong debate.
-The sponsor should state the problem, how this bill fixes the problem, give one or two impacts from solving it, and if you're a superstar give me a framework.
+The sponsor should state the problem, how this bill fixes the problem, give one or two impacts from solving it, and if you're a superstar give me a framework for the round moving forward.
 The first negative should give us the main idea of what we should expect from a strong negation argument.
-This should take the problem the sponsor laid out and then give us the negative thought process on if this legislation fixes it.
-After that I should see an increasing amount of refutations and original arguments as to why this legislation is good or bad.
+This should take the problem the sponsor laid out and then give us the negative thought process on whether or not this legislation fixes it.
+After that I should see an increasing amount of refutations mixed with original arguments as to why this legislation is good or bad.
 Once we are 3/4 of the way through I should be seeing a lot of extensions as the debate is coming to an end.
 Still give an original POV but keep it within the frame of the debate.
-Lastly, I should see nothing but refutation and crystalized speeches.
+At the end, I should see nothing but refutation and crystalized speeches.
 Once again I want your own original analysis but use it to end the debate through a refutation of the other side instead of individuals.
-(Side note: I love aggressive refutations)
+No matter where you speak I want to see your personality/style shine through.
+Take risks and you'll likely be rewarded.

 When it comes to speaking I don't have a preferred style.
 I can respect all styles as long as it suits you.
-Picking a speaking style is like picking a batting stance in that there isn't a wrong way as long as you're doing what is best for you based on your natural voice, range, and variation.
+Picking a speaking style is like picking a baseball batting stance in that there isn't a wrong way as long as you're doing what is best for you based on your natural voice, range, and variation.
 If you stick to that then I'll probably think you're a great speaker.
+DONT BE AFRAID TO TAKE RISKS.

-I do rank presiding officers pretty well as a scorer and if I'm a parli it can serve as a tie breaker between two kids that I'm picking between.
-As long as you do it well then it'll boost you but if you don't then it'll drop you pretty far.
+I do rank presiding officers pretty well as a scorer and if I'm a parli it can serve as a tie breaker between two debaters.
+If you do it well then I'll boost you but if you don't then I'll drop you pretty far.

 This next part should go without saying but your arguments need to be backed by evidence at all times and have clear logic behind them.
-If they don't meet this criteria dont run them because I'll ignore them.
+Remember that your logic creates the argument then the evidence backs it up.
+Your evidence isn't your argument.

 Lastly, be respectful and have fun.
 If you aren't having fun then you're doing this activity wrong.
-I can't wait to see y'all in round!!!
+Best of luck!

-PF Paradigm: I am an experienced PF judge on the national circuit.
-I judge primarily on impacts.
+PF Paradigm: I am an experienced PF judge and PF coach on the national circuit.
+I am a flow judge.
+I find real-world impacts to be the most persuasive.
+Of course, it isn't the magnitude of your impact alone that matters.
 You need to give a clear link story backed up with logic and evidence.
 Framework is important.
 Weighing is very important.
 It is better to acknowledge that your opponent may be winning a certain argument and explain how the impacts you are winning outweigh than it is to ignore that argument made by your opponent.
 Don't extend through ink.
 If your opponent attacks your argument you need to respond to that attack and not just repeat your original argument.
-I don't mind rapid conversational speed - especially while reading evidence, but no spreading.
+I don't mind rapid conversational speed - especially while reading evidence, but I would strongly prefer no spreading.
 I will keep a good flow and judge primarily off the flow, but let's keep PF as an event where persuasive speaking style, logic, evidence, and refutation are all important.
-Also let's keep PF distinct from national circuit LD and national circuit policy - let's avoid kritiks, disads, plans, counterplans and theory arguments.
+Although I will listen to any arguments that you present, in public forum, I find arguments that are directly related to the impacts of the resolution to be the most persuasive.
+Theory arguments as far as arguing about reasonable burdens for upholding or refuting the resolution are fine, but I don't see any reason for formal theory shells in public forum and the debate should be primarily centered around the resolution.

 LD Paradigm: I am an experienced LD judge.
 I do prefer traditional style LD.
 I am, however, OK with plans and counter-plans and I am OK with theory arguments concerning analysis of burdens.
 I am not a fan of Kritiks.
 I will try to be open to evaluate arguments presented in the round, but I do prefer that the debate be largely about the resolution instead of largely centered on theory.
 I am OK with fast conversational speed and I am OK with evidence being read a little faster than fast conversational as long as tag lines and analysis are not faster than fast conversational.
 I do believe that V / VC are required, but I don't believe that the V / VC are voting issues in and of themselves.
 That is, even if you convince me that your V / VC is superior (more important, better linked to the resolution) than your opponent's V / VC that is not enough for me to vote for you.
 You still need to prove that your case better upholds your V / VC than your opponent's case does.
 To win, you may do one of three things: (1) Prove that your V / VC is superior to your opponent's AND that your case better upholds that V / VC than your opponent's case does, OR (2) Accept your opponent's V / VC and prove that your case better upholds their V/VC than their case does.
 OR (3) Win an "even-if" combination of (1) and (2).